tatschi/baseraids/README.md

 **WARNING: This mod is in early development.
 Please backup your save files before using it and don't expect it to work without bugs.**

 # Download and Install
-You can download the latest release on the right under "Releases" or on <TODO: curseforge link>.
+You can download the latest release on the right under "Releases" or on [curseforge.com](https://www.curseforge.com/minecraft/mc-mods/baseraids).
 Download the .jar file and place it in your ".minecraft/mods" folder.
 A compatible forge version (compatible with the given minecraft version number) must be installed.
 For more info on installing forge mods, see [How to install Mods for Minecraft Forge](https://www.minecraftmods.com/how-to-install-mods-for-minecraft-forge/).